 How to Click Better Photos

-This is especially true of digital photography.
-Digital cameras are now highly sophisticated than what they were less than a decade ago.
-As an amateur photographer, you may be at a complete loss of how to use your new digital camera!
-What to do?
-Worship the User Guide!
-The user guide comes with all technical information about your device.
+The User Guide comes with all technical information about your device.
 Study it carefully.
 Educate yourself about the various settings of the camera, different presets available, what all you can do with them, how to edit pictures, zoom, crop, delete etc. Familiarize yourself with your device as much and as soon as you can.

 As an amateur, there are a lot of common mistakes that you are bound to make.
 Learn about them and avoid them from day one!
 Mistakes are pretty much like bad habits - once imbibed, they are hard to get rid of.
 So make an effort to consciously avoid them from the day you begin to work on and sharpen your photography skills.